PacoVu/havenondemand-ios-swift/README.md

-# IODClient Library for iOS - SWIFT.
+# HODClient Library for iOS - SWIFT.
 V1.0

 ----
 ## Overview
-IODClient for iOS - Swift is a utility class, which helps you easily integrate your iOS app with HP IDOL OnDemand Services.
+HODClient for iOS - Swift is a utility class, which helps you easily integrate your iOS app with HP Haven OnDemand Services.

-IODClient class exposes source code so you can modify it as you wish.
+HODClient class exposes source code so you can modify it as you wish.

 ----
-## Integrate IODClient into iOS Swift project
+## Integrate HODClient into iOS Swift project
-1. Download the IODClient library for iOS.
+1. Download the HODClient library for iOS.
 2. Create a new or open an existing iOS Swift project
-3. Add the IODClient.swift file to the project.
+3. Add the HODClient.swift file to the project.
 >![](/images/importlibrary1.jpg)
-4. Browse to the folder where you saved the library and select the IODClient.swift file.
+4. Browse to the folder where you saved the library and select the HODClient.swift file.

 ----
 ## API References
 **Constructor**

-    IODClient(apiKey:String, version:String = "v1")
+    HODClient(apiKey:String, version:String = "v1")

 *Description:*

-* Creates and initializes an IODClient object.
+* Creates and initializes an HODClient object.

 *Parameters:*

 * apiKey: your developer apikey.
-* version: IDOL OnDemand API version.
+* version: Haven OnDemand API version.
 Currently it only supports version 1.
 Thus, the default value is "v1".

 *Example code:*

-    var iodClient:IODClient = IODClient(apiKey: "your-api-key");
+    var hodClient:HODClient = HODClient(apiKey: "your-api-key");

 ----
 **Function GetRequest**

-    GetRequest(inout params:Dictionary<String, AnyObject>, iodApp:String, requestMode:REQ_MODE = .ASYNC)
+    GetRequest(inout params:Dictionary<String, AnyObject>, hodApp:String, requestMode:REQ_MODE = .ASYNC)

 *Description:*

-* Sends a HTTP GET request to call an IDOL OnDemand API.
+* Sends a HTTP GET request to call a Haven OnDemand API.

 *Parameters:*

-* params: a Dictionary object containing key/value pair parameters to be sent to an IDOL OnDemand API, where the keys are the parameters of that IDOL OnDemand API.
+* params: a Dictionary object containing key/value pair parameters to be sent to a Haven OnDemand API, where the keys are the parameters of that API.

 >Note: